Collection of classes for programming with functors, applicative functors and monads.

 - Either - Similar to Maybe but with additional error reporting

 - Reader - For sequencing calculations which all access the same data.

 - Writer - For keeping logs of program execution.

 - State - Simulating mutable state in a purely functional way.

 pip install PyMonad

-Or download the package and run:
+Or download the package or clone the git repository from bitbucket and run:

 python setup.py install

 from pymonad import *

 If you’re not importing everything but want to use curried functions: